 The mortgage market in the Nordic region is in general dominated by a small group of mainly high-street banks with limited risk appetite and which are focused on individuals with standard credit profiles.
 The specialist mortgage segment, which is the Company's primary market, is relatively small and undeveloped but is growing continuously, largely due to the Company's achievements to date.
 The Company faces the risk that competitors, for example high-street banks, which offer a broad range of products and services through widespread retail office networks and online, may start to focus on the specialist mortgage segment.
 Almost all of the Company's customers have a relationship with at least one of the high-street banks through current accounts or other banking products and services.
-Accordingly, if the high-street banks expand to the Company's markets they could have competitive advantages over the Company, such as a lower cost of funds and larger existing customer base.
-Correspondingly, there is a risk that new actors, for example financial technology start-up companies successfully enter the market with new or improved technical solutions for the delivery of financial services.
-If there are more competitors in the specialist mortgage markets, there is a risk that the Company loses market shares, which can adversely affect the Company's business, financial condition and results of operations.
+Accordingly, if the high-street banks expand to the Company's markets they could have competitive advantages over the Company, such as a lower cost of funds and a larger existing customer base.
+Correspondingly, there is a risk that new players, for example financial technology start-up companies, successfully enter the market with new or improved technical solutions for the delivery of financial services.
+If there are more competitors in the specialist mortgage markets, there is a risk that the Company loses market shares and that demand for the Company's products decreases, or that the Company is required to reduce the interest rates that it charges on its loan products in order to maintain demand, which would have a material adverse effect on the Company's net interest margin.